spacemadev/Tailstore/README.md

 Visit the Elevate Tailwind template page [here](https://spacema-dev.com/tailstore-free-tailwind-css-ecommerce-template-for-online-store/).

+### More free tailwind templates [Free Tailwind Css Templates](https://spacema-dev.com/free-tailwind-css-templates/)

+## If you like this template, please give a ⭐ to this repository!

 ## Features Overview:
 ### Main Page:
 - Swiper Slider: Engage your visitors with an eye-catching Swiper slider, ideal for featuring top products, promotions, or announcements.